 We do that for all the sections and categories of articles which we want to talk about.
 See below a screenshot of what it looks like on our backend.

-How to use Joomla menus for optimal SEO internal linking
+How to use Joomla menus for optimal internal linking

 We'll see below that internal linkings are great for passing page rank.
-So after you've created your categories of articles, you need to create a menu structure which is optimized for Joomla SEO.
+So after you've created your categories of articles, you need to create a menu structure which is optimized for passing link juice (or page authority).
 What we do is we create a home page which links to a featured articles component, so that we can feature any article from any category.

 We then create a menu item which links to each parent category.
 For each category, we aslo create sub-menus for each nested category within the parent category.
-This creates an excellent top-down structure which is fully optimized for Joomla SEO.
+This creates an excellent top-down structure which is fully optimized for search engine crawlers.

 See below how we create our own menu structure.